Answers to Campus Plan Questions

 What specific plans do you have for making sure that the faculty and the broader community of parents and students and alumni can share their ideas and feedback, and how will they be involved in this next stage of construction?
 What is the time frame on this?

-A faculty/staff communications committee has been created and the details will be announced to the faculty during post-planning meetings in May.
+A faculty/staff communications committee has been created and the details were announced to this group during post-planning meetings in May.
 Additionally, a community advisory council is being created that includes representatives from all our stakeholders: parents, faculty/staff, current students, camp, alumni, and former parents/grandparents.
-Details and timing for this committee roll-out are quickly being determined and will be announced.
+Planning meetings to organize this committee have been taking place, and details and timing will be announced soon.

 Are you planning on coming up with an alternative solution to the road going through the Upper Meadow, because a ‘blocked off’ road through the Upper Meadow does not really seem to be any different than a ‘blocked off’ road through the Lower Meadow?